 Treatment:

-Dogs diagnosed with histiocytic sarcoma that fulfill the inclusion/exclusion criteria will be invited to enroll in this clinical trial.
-Prior to treatment, a tumor biopsy, and a blood sample (less than 1 ounce) will be collected.
-Upon enrollment, every patient will undergo a complete history, physical examination, laboratory analysis, blood pressure measurement, and diagnostic imaging (radiographs, and abdominal ultrasound).
-Trametinib will be administered orally at home, once daily, for as long as the drug is well tolerated and the tumor does not progress.
+Dogs diagnosed with histiocytic sarcoma must fulfill the inclusion criteria.
+Upon enrollment, every patient will undergo a complete history, physical examination, laboratory analysis, blood pressure measurement, and diagnostic imaging.
+Trametinib will be administered orally, once daily, indefinitely as long as progressive disease is not observed (i.e., stable, partial, or complete response).

-Your dog will need to return for evaluation of tumor response and/or monitoring of side effects at week 2, then every 4 weeks until week 14.
-After that, your dog will return every 8 weeks, until there is evidence of disease progression.
-On week 2, your dog will be evaluated via physical examination, bloodwork, and tumor size measurements.
-Starting on week 4, and every other 4 weeks until week 14, blood and urine samples will be taken, and x-rays and abdominal ultrasound will be repeated to monitor your dog’s response to treatment.
-Starting on week 14, these rechecks will be spaced out to every 8 weeks.
+Your dog will need to return for evaluation of tumor response and/or monitoring of side effects every 8 weeks, until there is evidence of disease progression.
+Your dog will return for evaluation (physical examination, clinical laboratory assessment of blood, and tumor measurements).
+Blood and urine samples will be taken, and possible x-rays and abdominal ultrasound will be repeated to monitor your dog’s response to treatment.

 Cost:

-Trametinib will be supplied at no cost.
-The study will pay for recheck physical examination fees, collection of blood and tumor samples for investigation, and routine laboratory tests/diagnostic imaging (chest x-rays and abdominal ultrasound) at scheduled recheck visits.
+Trametinib will be supplied at no cost, and the study will pay for recheck physical examination fees.
+Additionally, collection of blood, and routine laboratory tests/diagnostic imaging (thoracic radiographs and abdominal ultrasound) at scheduled recheck visits will be covered by the research study.

 Contact: